garomonegro/testingGolangDependencies/README.md

 # testingGolangDependencies
-Testing Golang dependency management for projects that do not use semantic import module paths
+Testing dependency management in Golang for projects/library that do not use semantic import in their modules